stowage/Joya/README.md

 ## JOYA Scripting Language Concept

 JOYA language provides an easy solution for creating user defined functions, that conforms to the semantics of math expressions.
-JOYA was created in order to write logics inside other programs.
+JOYAL was created in order to write logics inside other programs.

-Following statement demonstrates function declaration in JOYA:
+Following statement demonstrates function declaration in JOYAL:

 ```javascript
 	f (x, y) = x * sin (y) + y * cos (x)